Feb. 25, 2026

 Coaching Experience

-Moore is easily one of the most experienced assistants on Virginia Tech's stats.
+Moore is easily one of the most experienced assistants on Virginia Tech's staff.
 Moore spent years in the lower levels of FBS before catching a break with the Hokies' longtime rival across the border.

 YearSchoolPosition